-Product Description: This product is supplied as round, white, scored tablets.
+Product Description: This product is supplied as brown, round-shaped, scored tablets.

 Health Hazards: No specific health hazards are anticipated from normal handling of this product in the workplace.
 Therapeutic use of this product may cause sedation, drowsiness, lethargy, vertigo restlessness, excitement, delirium, respiratory depression, apnea, circulatory collapse, nausea and vomiting; and headache.